North Carolina Links

-NC Department of Health and Human Services - The Early Intervention Program for Children who are Deaf or Hard of Hearing provides services to children who are deaf, hard of hearing, or deaf/blind ages birth to three and their families.
+NC Department of Health and Human Services – The Early Intervention Program for Children Who are Deaf or Hard of Hearing provides services to children who are deaf, hard of hearing, or deaf/blind ages birth to three and their families.
 Concentrating on language and communication skill development, itinerant professionals provide family-centered intervention in home and daycare settings.
-At age three, the program works to establish a smooth transition to the local education agency.
+When the child reaches three years of age, the program works to establish a smooth transition to the local education agency.

 NC Division of Vocational Rehabilitation – The Division of Vocational Rehabilitation Services provides counseling, training, education, transportation, job placement, assistive technology and other support services.
 These services are provided to people with physical, psychiatric or intellectual disabilities and to individuals who are deaf or hard of hearing or have other communicative disorders to assist them with living independently and with finding a job and staying on the job.
 The division (known to many simply as “VR”) has local field offices and facilities that serve every county in North Carolina.
 We also directly serve businesses and other organizations by referring to them individuals we have helped prepare for employment and who are well-matched for jobs with these organizations.

-NC Pediatric Society - The mission of the North Carolina Pediatric Society is to improve the health and well-being of children, their families and communities through the collective efforts of its membership, and to provide an organization for member support, professional communication, education and fellowship.
+NC Pediatric Society – The mission of the North Carolina Pediatric Society is to improve the health and well-being of children and their families and communities through the collective efforts of its membership, and to provide an organization for member support, professional communication, education and fellowship.

 Family Support Network NC – Family Support Network of North Carolina promotes and provides support for families with children who have special needs.
 Families are in a unique position to offer information and support to other families.
 An experienced family member can share the most practical advice and help a parent navigate the complex service system.
 Having support can make it easier for families to experience the joy and satisfaction that can come from parenting a child with special needs.
 This Parent-to-Parent support is available through local, affiliated Family Support Network programs across the state and through the Central Directory of Resources.

-Triangle Area Hitch-Up - Triangle Area Hitch-Up was founded on the premise that parents, given accurate information about hearing loss, could make sound decisions for their child.
+Triangle Area Hitch-Up – Triangle Area Hitch-Up was founded on the premise that parents, given accurate information about hearing loss, could make sound decisions for their child.
 These decisions involve placement, communication methodology, and related service needs.
-Our members are committed to sharing information in a family centered atmosphere to facilitate active involvement of parents in their child's social, emotional, and educational growth.
-Triangle area Hitch-Up actively assists and supports parents of deaf or hard of hearing children regardless of their chosen mode of communication.
+Members are committed to sharing information in a family-centered atmosphere to facilitate active involvement of parents in their child’s social, emotional, and educational growth.
+Triangle Area Hitch-Up actively assists and supports parents of deaf or hard of hearing children regardless of their chosen mode of communication.